methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-10-05-remove-platespin-block-based-drivers.md

 ---
   title: Remove Platespin Block Based Drivers
   date: 2012-10-05 11:22:09
+excerpt: "Remove Platespin Block-Based drivers In order to increase a drive size you must first remove the block-based drivers and reboot.
+Once rebooted you will..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 **Remove Platespin Block-Based drivers**
 In order to increase a drive size you must first remove the block-based